nolan-veed/benchmarks/test_superscalar.md

 So, I wrote some trivial benchmarks.
 * We go from 1 to 1000000000.
-* And add/multiply those into a variable.
+* And add/multiply those into a variables, each benchmark increasing the number of variables.

 ## Example output